Igualito a Mi Apá

-"Igualito a Mi Apá" (English: "Just Like My Dad") is a song by the Mexican American band Fuerza Regida and the Mexican singer-songwriter and rapper Peso Pluma.
+"Igualito a Mi Apá" (English: "Just Like My Dad") is a song by the Mexican American band Fuerza Regida and the Mexican singer and rapper Peso Pluma.
 It was written by the singer, together with Ángel Ureta, Diego Millán, Juan Pablo Salazar Pérez, Miguel Armenta and Jesús Ortíz Paz and produced by the latter two.
 It was released as the sixth single from Fuerza Regida's seventh studio album Pa Que Hablen (2022), through Rancho Humilde, Street Mob Records, Prajin Parlay and distributed by Sony Music Latin.

 The song is one of the biggest hits of both artists since it managed to position itself on the Billboard Hot 100 list in the United States at number 80, also reaching other charts such as the Global 200 and Hot Latin Songs.

 Music and lyrics

 Musically, it is a corrido tumbado with arrangements of Sierreña music in which the sound of trumpets and the requinto stands out.
 The lyrics have war themes and an apology for organized crime, something common in that genre.
 It is about a person who is dedicated to this type of crime and who inherited power and respect from his father, alluding to the capo Joaquín "El Chapo" Guzmán and his children.